New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 How to use this guide

-1. Read the one-page process map first.
+1. Start by reading the one-page process map.
 It will help you understand what happens when.

-2. Use the verification steps before you pay fees or share documents.
+2. Then use the verification steps before you pay fees or share documents.

-3. Build your document folder and file naming system early, even before you apply.
+3. It also helps to build your document folder and file naming system early, even before you apply.

 If you feel overwhelmed, pause and simplify.
 You are not trying to “win” the process with speed.
 You are trying to avoid preventable errors and make decisions you can defend later.